-Jacob orders Isaac to take a wife among the daughters of Laban, your mother's brother.
+Isaac ordered Jacob to take a wife among the daughters of Laban, his mother's brother.

 By faith Abraham, when God tested him, offered Isaac as a sacrifice.
 He who had received the promises was about to sacrifice his one and only son, even though God had said to him, "It is through Isaac that your offspring will be reckoned."
 Abraham reasoned that God could raise the dead, and figuratively speaking, he did receive Isaac back from death.
 By faith Isaac blessed Jacob and Esau in regard to their future.

 19 This is the account of Abraham's son Isaac.

 Abraham became the father of Isaac, 20 and Isaac was forty years old when he married Rebekah daughter of Bethuel the Aramean from Paddan Aram and sister of Laban the Aramean.

 21 Isaac prayed to the LORD on behalf of his wife, because she was barren.
 The LORD answered his prayer, and his wife Rebekah became pregnant.
 22 The babies jostled each other within her, and she said, "Why is this happening to me?"
 So she went to inquire of the LORD.

 23 The LORD said to her,

 "Two nations are in your womb,

 and two peoples from within you will be separated;

 one people will be stronger than the other,